David Gower: Commentating

 After leaving the game, Gower enjoyed a new career as a cricket broadcaster and television personality, including being one of the team captains on the popular BBC comedy sports quiz They Think It's All Over from 1995 to 2003.
 He also presented four series of the BBC2 cricket magazine show, Gower's Cricket Monthly, from 1995 to 1998, and, at the same time was one of the BBC's main cricket commentators.
 Gower also spent time commentating on several cricket series in Australia in the 1990s.
 His commentary for Channel Nine, with his trademark relaxed calls of play and generous attitude to the players and fellow commentators, proved extremely popular with Australian cricket viewing audiences.

 Gower was the main presenter of international cricket coverage for Sky Sports and a regular commentator for many years until 2019 when Sky decided not to renew his contract.
-Matthew Engel of ESPNcricinfo wrote that Gower's commentating career has been "so successful that his cricket seemed mere preparation".
+Matthew Engel of Cricinfo wrote that Gower's commentating career has been "so successful that his cricket seemed mere preparation".
 Gower returned to commentary for BT Sport in the 2021–22 Ashes series.
 Alan Tyers of The Daily Telegraph wrote that it had been "excellent having Lord Gower back on the cricket commentary: assured, amusing, urbane.
 And always a steelier character than his insouciance suggested [...] perhaps he might even be enjoying reminding his former employers at Sky that he is still a quality broadcaster."